What Makes This Program Unique

 In these four weeks, you will go farther from home but get closer to your fellow Americans — North, South, and Central — to your connection with Judaism, and to yourself.

-Travelers from the U.S. will be joined by members from the Jewish community in Costa Rica and Brazil, having fun together while forming an unforgettable bond across borders
+Travelers from the U.S. will be joined by members from the Jewish community in Costa Rica and Mexico, having fun together while forming an unforgettable bond across borders.

 Making the World a little smaller